 - Back link allowance (however it doesn’t matter whether or not it is a rel=”follow” link)

-- Relevancy (yes, it is important – not just in SEO!)
+- Relevancy (yes, it is important – not just for SEO!)

 - Free Blog branding